Nasdaq xStock (QQQX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Nasdaq xStock Historical Price

-According to the latest data gathered on Nasdaq xStock live price page, the current price of Nasdaq xStock is 635.97USD.
+According to the latest data gathered on Nasdaq xStock live price page, the current price of Nasdaq xStock is 633.2USD.
 The circulating supply of Nasdaq xStock(QQQX) is

 In the past 24 hours, Nasdaq xStock has shown a price movement of